Jhdezj/MC-project2/README.md

 # MC-project2-HTMLForm

-## Microverse YouTube Project 2 - Collaborative
+## Microverse HTML Form Project 2 - Collaborative
 Collaborative Project with peer to create a sign up Intuit clone, using basic HTML and CSS.